Heckrexter/Gemini-CLI/README.md

     sh setup.sh
     ```

 4. To make the gemini command to trigger the CLI app add an alias to to .zshrc or .bash_profile depending on which shell you use.
-You can do with using nano or textedit.
+You can use nano to do this.
     ```
     alias gemini='path/to/gemini.sh'
     ```

 5. Obtain the Gemini API key [here](https://makersuite.google.com/app/apikey)

-6. Create a file called key.py and paste the following line of code in it and replace the placeholder text with the Gemini API code.
+6. Create a file called key.py and paste the following line of code in it and replace the placeholder text with the Gemini API key.
     ```
     GOOGLE_API_KEY = "PlaceAPIKeyHere"
     ```